 - Be a US citizen, lawful permanent resident, or planning to become a citizen as soon as possible

 The PSAT/NMSQT has questions specific to the National Merit Scholarship Program, and your responses to these questions help determine whether you qualify.
-Also keep in mind these are just the general entry requirements.
+Keep in mind these are just the general entry requirements.
 Things get more complicated the further you advance…

 National Merit cutoff scores and how to qualify